maurotrb/mtphotosite-17/content/about.md

 title = "About this site"
 +++

-### My profile
+### About me

-I'm Mauro Taraborelli, and I'm an amateur photographer living in [Senigallia](https://www.google.it/maps/place/60019+Senigallia,+Province+of+Ancona), a small sea town in central Italy.
-The interest for the surroundings where I live foster my passion for photography.
-In minutes, you can pass from seaside, to cities of historic interest and to lovely hills.
-It seemed natural to me to try to depict these views and the people who live here at their best.
+I'm Mauro Taraborelli, an amateur photographer based in [Senigallia](https://www.google.it/maps/place/60019+Senigallia,+Province+of+Ancona), a small coastal town in central Italy.
+My interest in photography grew naturally from the surroundings: within a short distance, you can move from the sea to historic towns and gentle hills.

+Through photography, I try to document these places and the people who live here in a simple and direct way.

-If you are interested in my photos and you want more information, you can contact me by [e-mail](mailto:mauro@taraborelliphoto.com).
+If you’re interested in my work or would like more information, fell free to get in touch by [e-mail](mailto:mauro@taraborelliphoto.com).

 ### Legal notice